vollyimnetz/crop-thumbnails/readme.txt

 5. Choose what image-sizes should be hidden (for what post-types), for better usability.

 == Changelog ==
+= 0.8.0 =
+* change Constant from CPT_LANG to CROP_THUMBS_LANG
+* change Constant from CPT_VERSION to CROP_THUMBS_VERSION
+* bug fix: wrong calculated scale in the cpt-crop.js (selection will again always fill the maximum space)
+* change behavior: on landscape-ratio-images the selection will be initial in the middle of the image (portrait-ratio-images stay the same - i asume that portrait-ratio images are mostly portraits)
+* add current jcrop (version v0.9.12) directly into the plugin to get rid of the subversion of cpt-crop.js for an prior version of jcrop in wordpress 3.4
+* add settings-option to display debug (js and/or data)
+* handle image-sizes with zero width or height
+* fix notices: not set variables
+* fix warnings: if an image-size is zero

 = 0.7.2 =
 * bug fix: change the way the link in the featured Image-Box is set
 * languages: some adjustments